thexeno/HardWire-Arduino-Library/README.md

 # HardWire Arduino Library V1.0

+*Licensing information is attached on the header of each file.*

 This is an I2C Arduino library, *completely equivalent* to the Arduino Wire lib, but with more functionality.
 This gives more control at the lower layer of the I2C protocol, without affecting the simplicity of the original library.